+The way to become more calm and confident involves letting things go.
 The more we concern ourselves with an unknown future the greater the likelihood we will worry.
 This could become the start of the classic chain reaction: worry – which leads to anxiety – which leads to depression.

 It’s reasonable to assume that you’ve been drawn to this article because something in the title struck a chord.
 Maybe you see yourself as nervous, or anxious?
 Maybe you worry or your moods get low?